+Although fulfilling a public function, schools are private places.
+The public has no automatic right of entry.
+Parents of enrolled students have an 'implied licence' to come onto school premises at certain stated times.
 It is for schools to define and set out the extent of such access.
 Parents exceeding this would be trespassing.
 Depending of the type, level or frequency of the unacceptable behaviour, the school may consider imposing conditions on the parent's contact with the school.
 These conditions may include (but are not exclusively):

-- being accompanied to any meeting with a member of school staff by a member of SLT - restricting contact by telephone to named members of the senior leadership team - restricting written communications to named members of the senior leadership team - restricting attendance at school events to those where the parent will be accompanied by a member of the senior leadership of the school - restricting communication from the parent (e.g. blocking emails to certain addresses) - restricting access to the school site by parents - any other restriction as deemed reasonable and proportionate by the headteacher
+- being accompanied to any meeting with a member of school staff by a member of SLT; - restricting contact by telephone to named members of the senior leadership team; - restricting written communications to named members of the senior leadership team; - restricting attendance at school events to those where the parent will be accompanied by a member of the senior leadership of the school; - restricting communication from the parent (e.g. blocking emails to certain addresses); - restricting access to the school site by parents; - any other restriction as deemed reasonable and proportionate by the Headteacher.

-In this case the parent will be informed by letter from the headteacher, the details of the conditions that are being imposed.
-The parent would then be given 10 working days from the date of that letter to make representations in writing about the conditions to the chair of trustees.
-The chair of trustees would then decide whether to confirm or remove the conditions.
+In this case the parent will be informed by letter from the Headteacher the details of the conditions that are being imposed.
+The parent would then be given 10 working days from the date of that letter to make representations in writing about the conditions to the Chair of Trustees.
+The Chair of Trustees would then decide whether to confirm or remove the conditions.
 This would be communicated to the parent in writing within 10 working days of the date of the parent's letter.

-If the decision is to confirm the conditions imposed, this decision will be reviewed by the board of trustees after approximately six months (and every six months after that, if appropriate).
-The parent will be invited to make written representation to the board of trustees.
-This and the evidence from the headteacher will be considered at a meeting of the full board of trustees.
-Trustees may decide to maintain, extend or remove the conditions.
-The decision of the review will be communicated to the parent by the clerk to the trustees within 10 days of the date of the meeting.
+If the decision is to confirm the conditions imposed, this decision will be reviewed by the Governing Body after approximately six months (and every six months after that, if appropriate).
+The parent will be invited to make written representation to the Governors.
+This and the evidence from the Headteacher will be considered at a meeting of the full Board of Governors.
+Governors may decide to maintain, extend or remove the conditions.
+The decision of the review will be communicated to the parent by the clerk to the Trustees within 10 days of the date of the meeting.

-When deciding whether it will be necessary to maintain, extend or remove the conditions, trustees will give consideration to the extent of the parent's compliance with the conditions, any appropriate expressions of regret and assurance of future good conduct received from him/her and any evidence of the parent's cooperation with the school in other respects.
+When deciding whether it will be necessary to maintain, extend or remove the conditions, Trustees will give consideration to the extent of the parent's compliance with the conditions, any appropriate expressions of regret and assurance of future good conduct received from him/her and any evidence of the parent's co-operation with the school in other respects.